 A candidate undertaking their studies away from the University for any period of time will in most cases be required to apply for approved study away (refer to Study away from the University).

-- Detailed timetable stating how the residency requirement will be met by the combined short periods
+- A detailed plan with a timetable stating how the residency requirement will be met by their regular attendance at the University and the

-- Letter signed by the supervisor and head of department.
+- Signed support by the supervisor and head of department.

 Applicants based at approved outside institutions

 Candidates may be permitted to base their research entirely at certain approved research institutions.
 Candidates based at an outside institution must report on their progress to the RHD Committee through the department in which they are enrolled, and take part in graduate seminars and other activities, as required by the department.

 Departments should refer to Appendix A, section F. Candidates based at outside institutions for the following: